 Over-the-Counter (OTC) Pain Medications

-Pain relief drugs you can buy at the pharmacy, like acetaminophen and NSAIDs (such as or ), are usually easy to get and don’t cost a lot.
+Pain relief drugs you can buy at the pharmacy, like acetaminophen (such as Tylenol) and NSAIDs (such as Advil or Motrin), are usually easy to get and don’t cost a lot.

 Acetaminophen can ease mild and moderate arthritis pain.
 But you have to take it carefully.
 Many other types of medications also have acetaminophen, so it’s easy to take too much without realizing it.
 Make sure you don’t take more than 3,000 milligrams per day.